It was clear that Feinstein says, I've been here all these years to Ted Cruz.

 This is during a Senate Judiciary Committee hearing marking up gun control legislation.

-The question that I would pose to the senior senator from California is would she deem it consistent with the Bill of Rights for Congress to engage in the same endeavor that we are contemplating doing with the second amendment in the context of the first or fourth amendment?
+The question that I would pose to the senior senator from California is, would she deem it consistent with the Bill of Rights for Congress to engage in the same endeavor that we are contemplating doing with the Second Amendment in the context of the First or Fourth Amendment, namely, would she consider it constitutional for Congress to specify that the First Amendment shall apply only to the following books and shall not apply to the books that Congress has deemed outside the protection of the Bill of Rights?

-Likewise, would she think that the Fourth Amendment's protection against searches and seizures could properly apply only to the following specified individuals and not to the individuals that Congress has deemed outside the protection of the Bill of Rights.
+Likewise, would she think that the Fourth Amendment's protection against searches and seizures could properly apply only to the following specified individuals and not to the individuals that Congress has deemed outside the protection of the Bill of Rights?

-Are you applauding for you standing up and cheering here?
+Are you standing up and cheering here?

 This is just not done.

-These people are never calling us.
+These people are never called us.

-So here's Diane Feinstein with her list of approved guns.
+Here's Dianne Feinstein with her list of approved guns.

 Diane Feinstein, Senator, California, former mayor of San Francisco.